BCBeno/TextFileTools/README.md

 ## Usage

-Duplicate Line Remover is a command-line tool written in Java that allows you to remove duplicate lines from text files.
+TextFile Tools is a command-line tool written in Java that allows you to remove duplicate lines from text files.
 It will also include additional tools and features in the future.

 ## Options